Why Most Indian HNIs Cannot Buy UK Property Directly

 FEMA prohibits Indian residents from borrowing funds abroad to purchase overseas property.
 The acquisition must be self-funded from the investor’s own resources, remitted through an authorised dealer bank under LRS using purpose code S0005.

 This matters beyond the obvious.
 It means that product finance structures, which allow non-resident investors to borrow in a foreign currency against their existing investment portfolio, are simply not available to Indian resident investors.
-That structure is available to UAE-based investors, Singapore-based investors, and NRIs.
-It is not available to Indian residents under the current FEMA framework.
+That structure is available to non-Indian investors and to NRIs, but not to Indian residents under the current FEMA framework.

 Three constraints operating simultaneously.
 A remittance cap that limits how much can be sent.
 An upfront TCS levy that locks capital until ITR processing.
 And a prohibition on the financing structures that would otherwise allow a sophisticated investor to optimise the acquisition.
 Each one alone is navigable.
-Together, they make direct UK property ownership genuinely difficult for most Indian resident HNIs who want to do this properly and at a scale that makes the investment worthwhile.
+Together, they make direct UK property ownership genuinely difficult for most Indian resident HNIs who want to do this at a scale that makes it worthwhile.

 The three constraints, side by side